AAMA7/Notebooks/README.md

 # Notebooks
-All notebooks are located here
+All notebooks are located here:)